wiresock/ndisapi/examples/cpp/hyperscan/README.md

 This example application can be useful for network security and monitoring purposes, where it can help to identify and analyze HTTP traffic within a network.

+### Limitations
+This example is not designed to handle TCP packet retransmissions or reordering, making it unsuitable for testing on unreliable connections.
+It is best suited for high-quality connections.

 ## Installation

 ### Prerequisites